 Investigation of Pregnancy, Environment, and Neurodevelopment

-The iOPEN Study is interested in working with pregnant people and infants to learn more about pregnancy, parenting, and infant brain development.
-If you are pregnant or you have an infant under one year, you may be able to participate in the infant brain development part of the study.
-Participants may be compensated for participating in the study.
+The iOPEN Study was interested in working with pregnant people and infants to learn more about pregnancy, parenting, and infant brain development.

 Maternal Well-Being Study